DerbyOwnersClub/2in1VideoCard/readme.md

 Before continuing you will need to have python referenced by python3.

-In a BASH shell:
-Create a venv with system packages.
+**Create a venv(python virtual environment) with system packages. **
+- Open a shell in BASH

 python3 -m venv --system-site-packages gstenv
+- This will create a virtual environment named gstenv

+Activate virtual envionrment
 source gstenv/bin/activate

 - Look for a prompt to the left with